 Biomethane enters the grid only when it is safe, compliant and fully accounted for.

-Regas Biomethane Stations are all-in-one and tailor-made solutions designed for direct feed-in, tanker loading, liquefaction systems, and automotive methane.
+Regas Biomethane Stations are all-in-one and tailor-made solutions designed for for direct network injection, CNG trailer loading, liquefaction system and natural gas for vehicles.

 Digitalization and remote control